Best IEP Resource for Understanding Florida's Matrix of Services

 |---|---|---|

-The jump from Level 253 to Level 254 nearly doubles the funding.
-The jump from 254 to 255 adds another $13,000.
-These aren't abstract numbers — they determine whether your district can fund the speech-language pathologist, behavior analyst, or paraprofessional your child's IEP requires.
+The jump from Level 253 to Level 254 can be substantial, and the jump from 254 to 255 is also significant.
+These aren't abstract numbers — they affect the funding associated with the speech-language pathologist, behavior analyst, or paraprofessional your child's IEP requires.

 What Most Parents Don't Know About the Matrix